Protection of investment

 'Isn't the battle already won?
 The European Parliament rejected the software patents directive in July 2005.'

-There are new attempts to introduce software patents, such as the Community Patent.
+There are new attempts to introduce software patents, such as the Unitary Patent.

 'Wouldn't it be better to solve the problem of trivial patents by demanding a minimum level of invention instead of not accepting software patents in general?'

 All recent experiences clearly show that this will not work.

 The software patents already granted in Europe strongly show that patent offices are not able to prevent trivial patents.
 So the often stated better quality of European patent examinations is pure fiction.